wagnerd/robotframework-vagrant/README.md

 ### Example 5: Store Results in Database using DbBot
 See detailes about example5 [here](examples/example5/example5.md)
 The example will let you create some example test results and store them inside a database using [DbBot](https://github.com/robotframework/DbBot).

+### Example 6: Add variables from different sources
+See detailes about example6 [here](examples/example6/example6.md)
+So this example will show some posiibilities to load resource files in your test suites.